-Syrups can be prepared with sugar or honey.
-If prepared with honey, my preferred method, herbal syrup can be soothing and coating to the digestive tract membranes it comes into contact with, such as the throat.
-Besides being absolutely great for you, who doesn’t love a good honey coat when it’s cold outside?
-For proper preservation and a shelf stable syrup, it is recommended to use a ratio of 1:1 (tea to honey).
-However, you can cut back to 2:1 or 3:1.
-If you use less sweetener to tea parts, you will need to keep your syrup refrigerated and use quickly.
-You can also add some tincture to help preserve your syrup longer, as well as give an extra boost.
+Homemade syrups can be prepared with sugar or honey.
+If prepared with honey, my preferred method, the herbal syrup can coat any digestive tract membranes it comes into contact with.
+Who doesn’t love a good coating of honey on the throat when it’s cold outside?
+For proper preservation and a shelf stable syrup, use a ratio of 1:1 (tea to honey).
+However, you can also cut back to 2:1 or 3:1.
+If you use one of these lower sweetener to tea ratios, you will need to refrigerate your syrup and use it quickly.
+You can also add some tincture to help preserve your syrup.

-The best thing about syrups is that like tea or tinctures, you can formulate with any combination of herbs to create a preparation for your needs.
-While elderberry syrup is the most popular, I also love to have individual or combinations of ginger, thyme, elecampane, chamomile, peppermint, marshmallow root, schisandra berry, echinacea root, elder flower, hawthorn berry, holy basil, and hop flower syrups around!
+The best thing about these sweet remedies is that like tea or tinctures, you can formulate with any combination of herbs.
+While elderberry syrup is our most popular, I also love to have use these herbs (organic, of course) in my single-ingredient or combination syrups: ginger, thyme, elecampane, chamomile, peppermint, marshmallow root, schisandra berry, echinacea root, elder flower, hawthorn berry, holy basil, and hop flower.

-These two ingredients are good for helping with the mild mood changes we all experience from time to time.
-This syrup goes great drizzled on top of dessert, spooned into tea or hot toddies, or taken by the spoonful throughout the day.
+This syrup is scrumptious drizzled atop dessert, stirred into tea or hot toddies, or taken by the spoonful throughout the day.

-- First make a very strong decoction, using 1 oz of herb per 16 oz of water.
-Warm over low heat, bring to a simmer, cover partially, and reduce the liquid down to half the original volume.
+- Make a very strong decoction, using 1 ounce of herb per 16 ounces of water.
+Warm over low heat and bring to a simmer.
+Then cover partially and reduce the liquid down to half its original volume.

-- When you have 8 oz of liquid, add 8 oz of honey.
+- When it's down to about a cup of liquid, strain out herbs and add 8 ounces of honey.